 Everyone responsible for supervision would benefit from this exercise.

 Now, if you have a direct report that has you wrapped around the axle, e.g. there is a performance problem, you have tried everything in your arsenal to fix it, and you aren’t sure whether you or the employee is the cause of the problem, here is my prescription.

 Step 1: define the problem with objective data.
 What agreements (assignments, deadlines, being late to or absent from work etc.) have been broken?
 How many times and over how long a period?
-For the moment, ignore subjective data on the reasons.
+For the moment, ignore subjective data on both the problems and the reasons.
 There are always reasons.
 What is the frequency and pattern here?
 A frequent and consistent pattern, even if there are reasons given, indicates a real problem.
 If nothing else, it indicates a low level of responsibility to cure or eliminate the causes (e.g. get a new babysitter, see a doctor, make agreements that you can keep, etc.).